muradain/improved-potato/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+This program will output a players personal information and any/all relevant statistical information needed to better track fantasy sports.
+The data will be output in a simple text format that is easy to read.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.